n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.dropcontact.md

 # Dropcontact

-Dropcontact node allows you to automate work in the Dropcontact platform and integrate Dropcontact with other applications. n8n has built-in support for a wide range of Dropcontact features, which includes basic operations like fetching contacts.
+The Dropcontact node allows you to automate work in the Dropcontact platform and integrate Dropcontact with other applications. n8n has built-in support for a wide range of Dropcontact features, which includes basic operations like fetching contacts.

 On this page, you'll find a list of operations the Dropcontact node supports and links to more resources.